dedalus94/azure-database-migration224/README.md

 * Azure VM and Firewall Setup:
   - Created an Azure Virtual Machine (Windows 11).
-  - Added a firewall rule for remote connections.
+  - Added a firewall rule for remote connections so that I could connect from my personal device.

 * Installed SQL Server and SSMS on the VM.